trivago/gollum/docs/producers/file.rst

   Defines the number of seconds to wait after a message before a flush is triggered.
   The timer is reset after each new message.
   By default this is set to 5.
+ **FlushTimeoutSec**
+  Sets the maximum number of seconds to wait before a flush is aborted during shutdown.
+  By default this is set to 0, which does not abort the flushing procedure.
 **Rotate**
   Set to true to enable log rotation.
 Disabled by default.
 **RotateTimeoutMin**